davisheela506/FederatedLearn_tp1/README.md

 ## Step 1: Data Generation & Loading

 data_utils.py:
-        Splits FashionMNIST into client datasets using the Dirichlet distribution (alpha) and loads client-specific data for training and testing.
+        Splits FashionMNIST into client datasets using the Dirichlet distribution (alpha) and loads client-specific data for training and testing.<br>

 ## Step 2: Model Implementation

 model.py
-        Defines CustomFashionModel, a neural network for FashionMNIST classification.
+        Defines CustomFashionModel, a neural network for FashionMNIST classification.<br>
         Includes methods to get and set model parameters for federated learning.

 ## Step 3: Federated Client

 run_client.py
-        Creates FlowerClient to train and evaluate the model on local data.
+        Creates FlowerClient to train and evaluate the model on local data.<br>
         Handles parameter exchange with the server for federated updates.

 ## Step 4: Running a Client

 run_client.py
-        Launches a client with a given ID to connect to the server.
+        Launches a client with a given ID to connect to the server.<br>
         Starts the client to participate in federated learning rounds.

 ## Step 5: Server Components

 server.py
-        Sets up the server with FedAvgStrategy and CustomClientManager.
+        Sets up the server with FedAvgStrategy and CustomClientManager.<br>
         Provides the server with tools to manage clients and aggregation. strategy.py
         Implements CustomClientManager for client registration and sampling.